joomla/accessibility/docs/tutorials/understanding-disability.md

 Blindness and low vision can occur as a result of various illnesses, conditions or accidents.
 Some eye defects are inherited, others acquired.
 Loss or impairment of vision can occur in people of all ages, but most often occurs in persons over 65 years of age.

-People who are blind usually navigates using only the keyboard and use screen readers, braille displays, voice input.
+People who are blind usually navigate, using only the keyboard and use screen readers, braille displays, voice input.

-People with low vision can use the screen magnifiers and assist with the screen reader.
+People with low vision can use the screen magnifiers and assistance from the screen reader.

 People who have color disabilities may need the right colors and more contrast and alternative ways of identifying color content.

 ## Motor and dexterity capabilities
 <img src="https://raw.githubusercontent.com/joomla/accessibility/master/docs/_images/motor.png" alt="Motor sign" align="right">